 - The Vision is a mental clone of Wonder Man (even though, in practice, the two have never actually behaved very much alike), and his entire character arc has revolved around his attempts to live his own life.
 His lot in life has varied a lot over the years Depending on the Writer.
 Some writers give him a fair shake, but others seem to just inexplicably hate the poor guy.

-- At the end of the Spider Man Clone Saga, Peter and Ben have pretty well reconciled themselves to their situation and decided to consider each other brothers.
+- At the end of the Spider-Man Clone Saga, Peter and Ben have pretty well reconciled themselves to their situation and decided to consider each other brothers.
 Then Ben melts.

 - Every Spidey must deal with it eventually!
-Spider Girl gets one too, and while they teased her possibly going evil, she hasn't.
+Spider-Girl gets one too, and while they teased her possibly going evil, she hasn't.
 She is, however, an Anti-Hero and something of a wild card.
 After a decent run, "April Parker" does die for her 'sister' May in the Grand Finale.

-- Gold Digger has two examples:
+- Gold Digger has a few examples:

 - Brianna as a composite clone of Gina and Britanny who was produced in a lab accident.
 She was quickly adopted into the family, and although she suffered a (perfectly understandable) lengthy identity crisis, she is now very much her own person.

 - The genie Madrid, an old enemy of Gina's, once shapeshifted into Gina's form and got stuck that way.
 Unable to change back, she found Gina's copied personality slowly encroaching on her own.
-Later, after another scheme failed spectacularly, she suffered a terrible Villainous Breakdown and her evil half effectively lost the will to live, so the duplicate Gina personality (with Madrid's memories) has been dominant ever since.
+Later, after another scheme failed spectacularly, she suffered a terrible Villainous Breakdown and raped by she-dragons and her evil half effectively lost the will to live, so the duplicate Gina personality (with Madrid's memories) has been dominant ever since.
 After some initial misgivings, Gina has decided she can trust her, and the two have become friends.

 - This trope is the whole point of Heart Breakers by Paul Guinan and Anina Bennett.
 Most of the cast are clones of Theresa Sorenson, who died midway through the series.
 The two main characters, Delta and Queenie, have radically different personalities.
 They live in a world where clones have to struggle for legal rights.